ebzzry/ebzzry.github.io/en/src/words.md

 =====

-This page contains a list of phrases and lines that I communicated with my fellow men, to raise awareness, shed light on things, and inspire.
+This page contains a list of phrases and lines that I communicated with my fellow men, to raise awareness, to shed light on things, and to inspire.

 - While the intrepid ones are braving the storms with courage and triumph, the cowards are basking